 Jennifer Richards may be approaching 20 years since graduating from Tuba City High School, but her dedication to her community–and especially its health—has never faltered.

 The Class of 2000 Flinn Scholar, who earlier this year was a member of the committee that selected the 2018 Flinn Scholars, has spent the past five years as a research associate for Johns Hopkins Center for American Indian Health.
 The center has an office in Tuba City—about 80 miles north of Flagstaff—and works throughout the Navajo Nation and across the United States.

 In her role, Richards has trained more than 100 community health workers in about 10 states and helped oversee the Tuba City implementation of the “Together on Diabetes” project, which seeks to prevent health disparities by focusing on youth behavior.

-And she has advocated for the Navajo Nation to create trails and bike lanes, offer lessons about growing food, and ensure all health-promotion facilities are functioning and accessible to the public.
+And she has advocated for money from the Navajo Nation’s $554 million settlement with the federal government over the mismanagement of tribal resources to be used in part to improve health by creating trails and bike lanes, offering lessons about growing food, and ensuring all health-promotion facilities are functioning and accessible to the public.

 “I’ve always wanted to see the health of my people improve,” Richards says.

 She has been traveling to the Navajo Nation, including Tuba City, Chinle, and Window Rock, from her home in Tucson at least twice a month for the past several months to conduct research for her Doctor of Public Health (DrPH), interviewing traditional healers and elders.
 Richards is hoping to earn her degree from the University of Arizona in 2019.

 Richards is developing a health curriculum for young girls to learn alongside their mother or other female adult family member that will be culturally appropriate and capitalize on cultural strengths and assets.